milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

 Starting with `nuc_wmi` version `2.3.0`, the CLI commands now use a lock file to prevent overlapping concurrent access to the NUC WMI control file, however if you are sending commands manually to the control file then it is up to you to make sure you dont send concurrent commands and potentially lose the return value.
+If you are using the `nuc_wmi` CLI commands accross multiple users, you should take care to ensure that the user/group of the lock file is not owned by root or is assigned a group shared by all users as non root users may not be able to open it if its owner and group are both root.

 ## Installing from package